HANNAHLEE345/HANNAHLEE345.github.io/index.md

 **On March 24th**

-Why these changes do not show on the page?
+These changes do not show on the page...?

 I could make menu on the left side.
 But I am still struggling with separating them by rows and showing its contents on the right side when clicking the menu.
 Let's try to find code sources.